Real User Monitoring (RUM) reports data from real user sessions to paint a clear picture of a site’s performance compared against baseline data.

 RUM is useful for insights into the user experience, and as a result works well with synthetic monitoring.
 We highly recommend using Transaction monitoring in combination with RUM checks for several reasons:

-- Insights into performance over time (The Transaction check’s performance metrics are the total of all steps, where RUM provides unique insights into each URL’s performance from server response to interactivity)
+- Gain insights into performance over time (The Transaction check’s performance metrics are the total of all steps, where RUM provides unique insights into each URL’s performance from server response to interactivity)

-- Inform application management (RUM data combined with transaction uptime % can inform you team where to focus efforts in development and allocation of resources)
+- Inform application management (RUM data combined with transaction uptime % can inform your team where to focus efforts in development and allocation of resources)

 We highly recommend examining RUM data by adjusting data aggregation, as it can help to zero in on more than just the median or average and find out how many users may be affected by performance issues.